 The Zip Ties Tend to Move Around

 And when you did strap the zip ties, make sure it is nice and secure.
 A loose zip tie means it will be pushed out of place when you EDC your knife in your pocket.
 And the protruding end will be pushed down when you deploy the blade, resulting in a half open knife, or a failed deployment.
-The problem becomes prevalent when you have elongated hole, like mine.
-This could be fixed of course, and fixing it is easy enough.
+The problem becomes critical when you have an elongated hole, like mine.
+This could be fixed, of course, and fixing it is easy enough.
 You just strap on more than one zip tie and make sure they are nice and tight.